lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/index.rst

 Before diving in the operational procedures, let's have a quick overview of how the Scheduler CSC operates.

-The Scheduler CSC can be divided into two main domains; *observatory interaction* and the *scheduling algorithm*.
+Internally, the Scheduler CSC is subdived into two main components; an *observatory interaction* component and a *scheduling algorithm* component.

-The observatory interaction part of the CSC is responsible for the business logic of the component.
+The *observatory interaction* part of the CSC is responsible for the business logic of the component.
 Its main tasks are:

 * configuring the component with a user-provided set of parameters,